Azmary413/Exercises/README.md

 ## 📌 Goals

-- Improve problem-solving skills in Python and SQL.
+- Improve problem-solving skills in Pandas and SQL.
 - Build a comprehensive library of Leetcode solutions.
 - Share knowledge with the community and collaborate on better approaches.

 ---

 ### 🔗 Links
 - [Leetcode](https://leetcode.com/)